An unanticipated and somewhat surprising development came out of the COVID-19 pandemic.

 Investment returns from non-dividend payers are determined by share price appreciation alone, while dividends are included in total shareholder return for investments in dividend payers.

-On the surface, Australian dividend stocks seem the obvious choice, but newcomers should be aware of the differences.
+On the surface, Australian dividend stocks seem the obvious choice, but there are differences of which newcomers should be made aware.

-ASX-listed stocks report financial results twice a year.
+ASX listed stocks report financial results twice a year.
 The ASX website includes all company financial reporting and other relevant announcements.
-Companies that have had a banner year with revenue and profit increases along with a solid outlook have the decision to make about what is, in essence, extra cash.
-Do they return some of it to their shareholders, or do they reinvest the excess in growing the company in the future?
+Companies that have had a banner year with revenue and profit increases along with solid future outlook have a decision to make with what is in essence extra cash.ย Do they return some of it to their shareholders or do they reinvest the excess in growing the company in the future.

 Perhaps a more significant difference is risk avoidance.
-The new field of behavioural finance tells us loss aversion is more important to investors than equivalent gains.
-Investopedia.com is an excellent resource for information on behavioural finance.
-Dividend-paying companies tend to be older, bigger, and more established than non-dividend-paying counterparts in earlier stages of the life cycle of a business.
-Dividend payments are a sign of a financially healthy company.
-Many non-dividend-paying companies aim to grow and become financially strong enough to attract more investors by offering dividends.
+The new field of behavioral finance tells us loss aversion is more important to investors than equivalent gains.
+Investopaedia.com is an excellent resource for information on behavioral finance.
+Dividend paying companies tend to be older, bigger, and more established than non-dividend paying counterparts in earlier stages of the life cycle of a business.
+Dividend payments are a sign of a financially healthy company.ย The goal of many non-dividend payers is to grow large enough and financially strong enough to attract more investors by offering dividends.

-There are various issues to consider when searching for the best dividend stocks on the ASX.
+There are a variety of issues to consider when searching for the best dividend stocks on the ASX.

-The first, arguably the most important, is understanding the dividend yield investors find when researching stocks on financial websites.
+The first, and arguably the most important is understanding the dividend yield investors find in researching stocks on internet financial websites.

-The dividend yield is separate from the annual dividends paid.
+Dividend yield is separate from the annual dividends paid.
 Instead, it is a function of the ratio between total dividends and current share price.
-The first impulse of many newcomers is to find a pre-defined stock screener of ASX dividend stocks and gravitate towards those with the highest yields.
+While the first impulse of many newcomers is to find a pre-defined stock screener of ASX dividend stocks and gravitate towards those with the highest yields.
 This approach is fraught with risk.
-As a stock price falls, the dividend yield increases, meaning many stocks with yields over 10% are there because the stock price is declining.
-Yield is calculated by taking the total dividends paid over the last twelve months and dividing the figure by the current share price.
-The calculation virtually guarantees daily fluctuations as the dividend yield quoted on all financial websites will rise and fall with stock price movements.
+As a stock price falls, the dividend yield increases, meaning many stocks with yields in excess of 10% are there because the stock price is in decline.
+Yield is calculated by taking the total dividends paid over the last twelve months and dividing it by the current share price.ย The calculation virtually guarantees daily fluctuation as the dividend yield quoted on all financial websites will rise and fall with the movement of the stock price.

-Some financial websites include a company’s five-year dividend payment history as a yield percentage.
+Some financial websites include a company’s five-year dividend payment history, expressed as a yield percentage.

-Younger investors can reinvest dividend payments into more stock to benefit from compound interest.
-All Australian investors have a significant advantage when investing in Australian dividend stocks.
+Younger investors can reinvest dividend payments into more stockย to benefit from compound interest over time.
+All Austrian investors have a major advantage when investing in Australian dividend stocks.
 Many companies are listed as fully franked, meaning the company pays taxes on the profits, sparing the investor.
-In the US markets, both the company and the individual investor are liable for those taxes.
+In the US markets both the company and the individual investor are liable for those taxes.

-Here are our recommended best ASX dividend stocks to consider in 2023.
+Here then are five of the best ASX dividend stocks to buy.

 Fortescue Metals Group (ASX:FMG)

-Full Year 2023 results saw revenues decline 3% while net profit fell 23%.
-Goldman Sachs and other major analysts predict dire consequences for the company, mainly due to significant capital expenditures to place the company in the clean energy space.
+Goldman Sachs and other major analysts are predicting dire consequences for the company, largely due to significant capital expenditures to place the company in the clean energy space.
+The ASX website is a reliable source for company financial reports releases and other announcements.

 Rio Tinto Group (RIO)